 Natural Bridges National Monument

 See three natural bridges in Utah’s first national monument.
-With a nine-mile scenic loop drive, see Sipapu Bridge, Kachina Bridge and Owachomo Bridge.
+With a nine-mile scenic loop drive, see the Sipapu Bridge, Kachina Bridge and Owachomo Bridge.

 Where’s Natural Bridges National Monument